alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 * Protoss mirror on 1 map
 ** although results on another map were not as bad as they expected.
-* camera limitation rather than full map?
+* camera limitation rather than full map? done
-* peak of 900 APM visible, claims peaks of 1500 APM done
 * when estimating screens/min (from times attention changes?), does about 30 screens per min (average 2 seconds per screen, seems reasonable)